bcgsc/aahash_paper/README.md

 3. Compile and install the code:
    ```
-   meson --prefix=/path/to/install build #/path/to/install contains this version of aaHash even though there is another aaHash installed
+   meson --prefix=/path/to/aahash_paper/install/ build #/path/to/aahash_paper/install/ contains the version of aaHash contained in this repo even though there is another aaHash installed within the btllib library
    cd build
    ninja
    ninja install